-The office of Institutional Planning, Effectiveness, and Budget (IPEB) is charged with the management of assessment activities across the College, providing leadership and expertise in the development and implementation of a comprehensive system for assessing effectiveness across the institution:
+The office of Academic Records, Assessment, and Planning (ARAP) is charged with the management of assessment activities across the College, providing leadership and expertise in the development and implementation of a comprehensive system for assessing effectiveness across the institution:

 Building and facilitating a culture of evidence, assessment, and continuous quality improvement across the institution

 Directing and ensuring the integrity of data collection, maintenance, analysis, and dissemination

 Monroe’s process for ensuring institutional effectiveness is an on-going, college-wide practice of planning and outcomes assessment.
 It consists of collection, organization, analysis, and dissemination of data for use in strategic planning.
 This process applies to both institutional and key departmental units that support student learning, enabling the College to better understand the extent to which it is fulfilling its mission and achieving its goals.

 Effectiveness indicators have been established for the following areas:

 Academic Outcomes Assessment

 The College’s process for academic assessment is an ongoing commitment to advance student learning.
 Data collected are aggregated and combined with information from Career Services, the Registrar, Institutional Research, Student Affairs, and other departments college-wide for the distinct purpose of helping to assess how well we are fulfilling our mission and core values.
 Assessment of student learning outcomes is comprehensive in nature and occurs at the course and program levels.